iobroker-community-adapters/ioBroker.comfoair/README.md

 ### RS-232 Manual Mode

 In this mode you get a rs232mode object in the 'control' and in the 'state' - channel.
 In the 'control' - channel you can set the RS232 - mode PCMaster and PCLogmode.
 In PCMaster mode, your CCEase's display will be off an there is no data traffic between the comfoair and the CCEase.
-In PCLogmode the display is on, as well as the data-traffic.
 To swicht back to CCEase only mode you have to 'hard-reset' your comfoair (power off - power on).

-### RS-232 Safe Mode

-In the 'safe mode' PCMaster mode is set before any polling of values and before every command sent.
-When the necessary traffic is done, PCLogmode is set.
-The CCEase's diyplay will be off, while traffic occurs, inbetween, CCEase is available.

 ## Using the adapter